 Keeping up to date

-You must make sure your child is up to date with immunisations.
+You must make sure your child is up to date with immunisations to meet the requirements.

-If your child has missed vaccines on the National Immunisation Programme Schedule, talk to your doctor or vaccination provider to arrange a catch up schedule.
+If your child misses any vaccinations on the National Immunisation Programme Schedule, talk to your doctor or vaccination provider.
+They can arrange a catch up schedule.
 This schedule needs to be according to the current Australian Immunisation Handbook.

 If your child doesn’t have a Medicare card number